-The variables examined in this study include the independent variable, which is information digitization using the ENNOE method, and the dependent variables, which are increased knowledge and treatment adherence among people living with HIV (PLHIV).
-Additionally, control variables such as social stigma, family support, and access to health services may influence the study outcomes.
-The International Standardized Questionnaire on HIV and AIDS Knowledge (HIV-KQ-18) has demonstrated validity and reliability in assessing HIV/AIDS knowledge across various populations, including in Indonesia.
+The International Standardized Questionnaire on HIV and AIDS Knowledge (HIV-KQ-18) has demonstrated validity and reliability in assessing HIV/AIDS knowledge across various populations, including those in Indonesia.
 Research conducted in Yogyakarta indicated that this instrument has a validity coefficient (r-xy) ranging from 0.177 to 0.564, exceeding the r-table value of 0.112, and high reliability, with a KR20 value of 0.763.
-Furthermore, the adaptation and validation of HIV-KQ-18 for the general Indonesian population showed Cronbach's alpha values ranging from 0.75 to 0.89, indicating good internal consistency [18].
+Furthermore, the adaptation and validation of HIV-KQ-18 for the general Indonesian population have shown Cronbach's alpha values ranging from 0.75 to 0.89, indicating good internal consistency [18].

-The Adherence to Refills and Medications Scale (ARMS) questionnaire has also proven valid and reliable for assessing patient adherence to medication, including in chronic disease contexts like HIV.
+The Adherence to Refills and Medications Scale (ARMS) has also proven valid and reliable for assessing patient adherence to medication, including in chronic disease contexts, like HIV.
 Research has shown that the ARMS performs well, even among patients with low literacy levels [19].